 Fig. \ref{fig:panelvicinity} shows the vicinity of the switchgear and switchgear panels around large power transformers.
-The heat generated within the power transformer is radiated out to cool the transformer, however this causes additional ambient temperature-rise around the transformer where the auxiliary equipment switchgear panels also located.
+The heat generated within the power transformer is radiated out to cool the transformer; however, this causes additional ambient temperature-rise around the transformer where the auxiliary equipment switchgear panels also located.

-During some weather conditions heat domes, or severe ice, the switchgear panels have a risk of ice deposition and/or condensation in side the panel enclosures \cite{sg_3}.
-This may results in a arc flash risk leading to major failures.
+During some weather conditions the switchgear panels have a risk of ice deposition or condensation inside the panel enclosures \cite{sg_3}.
+This may result in arc flash risk, leading to major failures.

-\textbf{Existing Methods to Measure the Impacts:} There is some technology available in the market to perform thermal monitoring systems in low and medium voltage switchgear.
-This temperature monitoring system typically can be used for the detecting irregularities in the following: • The effects of constant thermal cycling on the joints • Corrosion of the metal components damaging insulation • Assets aging, mechanical damage, or environmental factors • Intrusion and human error because of maintenance processes
+\textbf{Existing Methods to Measure the Impacts:} There is some technology available in the market to monitor temperatures in low- and medium-voltage switchgear.
+This temperature monitoring system can be used for detecting irregularities in the following: 1)~the effects of constant thermal cycling on the joints; 2)~corrosion of the metal components damaging insulation; assets aging, mechanical damage, or environmental factors; and intrusion and human error because of maintenance processes.

-The key failure modes inside a switchgear are failure of fastened components that can lead to arc flash during extreme heat and icing conditions where the insulation failure is triggered.
+The key failure modes of switchgear are failure of fastened components that can lead to arc flash during extreme heat and icing conditions, causing insulation failure.

-\textbf{Existing Methods to Mitigate the Impacts:} The key mitigation methods for outdoor switchgear for extreme heat are Periodic inspections and maintenance; Proper ventilation and if needed forced convection cooling using draft fans, etc.; thermal imaging and alarm systems to detect and manage early failures (\ref{fig:panelmonitor}), and; load management which is mostly derating the equipment \cite{sg_7}.
+\textbf{Existing Methods to Mitigate the Impacts:} The key mitigation methods for outdoor switchgear for extreme heat are periodic inspections and maintenance; proper ventilation and (if needed) forced convection cooling using draft fans, etc.; thermal imaging and alarm systems to detect and manage early failures (\ref{fig:panelmonitor}); and load management, which is mostly derating the equipment \cite{sg_7}.

-For extreme cold operating conditions, understanding and revising the expected extreme cold temperatures and icing conditions followed by conducting the specific type-tests to handle such operating ; Preparation of extreme cold and ice storms includes reinforcements of structures and use of composite insulation with hydrophobic properties.
-For cabinets, enclosures and panels, use of special gasket materials, anti-condensation heaters to prevent ice build up inside the panels, cabinets and enclosures is needed \cite{sg_5, sg_6}.
+For extreme cold operating conditions, mitigation measure include understanding and revising the expected extreme cold temperatures and icing conditions followed by conducting the specific type-tests to handle such operation.
+Preparation for extreme cold and ice storms includes reinforcements of structures and use of composite insulation with hydrophobic properties.
+For cabinets, enclosures, and panels, the use of special gasket materials, anti-condensation heaters to prevent ice build up inside the panels, cabinets and enclosures is needed \cite{sg_5, sg_6}.